minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 Here we will attempt to explain and understand the efficiency of algorithms relative to the size of the input.
 This allows us to make informed decisions when writing code, implementing infrastructure and sometime even daily activity.

-Around 15 years ago, I worked with a company that had developed an application a decade earlier.
-Back then, they were working with a modest database of a few thousand records.
-However, by the time I arrived, the database had ballooned to several million records.
-What was once a smooth operation, with requests completing in just a couple of seconds, had now become a sluggish experience, often taking minutes to process.

-Many of the issues we faced stemmed from decisions made during the initial development phase of the software.
-In those early days, the team hadn't anticipated the exponential growth of their data.
-As a result, the architecture and algorithms they chose struggled to handle the increased scale efficiently.

 Asymptotic Analysis is a powerful tool for quantifying the performance characteristics of algorithms.
 Whether you're a seasoned developer looking to deepen your understanding of algorithmic complexity or a newcomer eager to explore the fundamentals, this guide has something for everyone.
 I am also writing this to function as a quick reference guide.
 Included in each `Complexity Class` are examples and shortcuts to indicate them.